natiginfo/algo-and-data/src/content/part5.md

 ### Connections and components

-An undirected graph is connected, if all the nodes are connected to each other.
+An undirected graph is *connected*, if all the nodes are connected to each other.
 We can examine the connections of a graph by starting our search from any node and examining, if the search reaches all the nodes of the graph.
-In addition, we can find all the connected components of the graph by going through the nodes and beginning a new search, whenever we come across an unvisited node.
+In addition, we can find all the *connected components* of the graph by going through the nodes and beginning a new search, whenever we come across an unvisited node.
 Each search thus forms one component.

 ### Finding cycles

-If an undirected graph contains a cycle, we notice this with DFS, if we come to a visited node via another route (than the one we have used to get there earlier).
+If an undirected graph contains a *cycle*, we notice this with DFS, if we come to a visited node via another route (than the one we have used to get there earlier).
 Thus we can find a cycle from the graph, if such exists.

 ## BFS